MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1610.md

 - **Miscellaneous**

-    - Count of sites with Wake On Lan (WOL)
+    - Count of sites with Wake on LAN (WOL)

     - ***[New]*** Reporting usage and performance statistics